nibejia/G-StageNet/README.md

 embeddings using an adaptive feature-level gating mechanism trained under a triplet-loss objective.

+For reproducibility and simplicity, preprocessing, training, feature fusion, evaluation, and visualization are implemented in a single executable script.

 ## Requirements
 Install dependencies using:
 ```bash
 pip install -r requirements.txt